xentu/xentu-engine/docs/source/lua-code-reference/the-assets-keyword.rst

 --------------------------------------------------------

 Use this method to load a texture.
-This method allows you to specify color mode, and a wrap mode.
+This method allows you to specify color mode, and a wrap mode (of which both arguments are optional).
 The file formats supported by this method are the same that are supported by the stb_image library (JPG, PNG, TGA, BMP, GIF, HDR).
 The result of this method is an integer indicating the texture_id that should be stored somewhere so that you can use it elsewhere.
 Here is an example of how to use the method:

 .. code-block:: lua